DataRaptor/drift-discord/README.md

 ## Testing

 TODO: We have no testing on either service.
 Yolo? am I right?
 Nah jks.
 Both services have to be tested if they want to hit production.
-Figured the point of this wasn't to see how i'd write mocha and cypress tests though...
+Figured the point of this wasn't to see how i'd write mocha and cypress tests...

-## Notes
+## Miscellaneous Notes

+- Godspeed on Drift V2 my friend.
+You guys are doing something awesome.

 - I just checked the discord...
 What is a hentai kitty, should I be scared and do I want to know?